-Agile for sailing, small in size, but with a roomy galley and deck, Sea Plus Plus will glade away in the Bay.
+Agile for sailing, small in size, but with a roomy cabin and deck, Sea Plus Plus will glade away in the Bay.
 Take her for a one day cruise, or experience her for a weekend, she will not let you down.

 Sea Plus Plus (from the geeky C++ programming language), is a Hunter 25.5, the largest little cruiser you can find on this side of the Atlantic.
 It has all the amenities of its larger cousins, the speed of the best racers, and the maneuverability of the smoothest boats.
 She points well and takes off without any hick ups.
 And most importantly, she has character.

-If your tight with your crew, there is no reason why 6 adults cannot share the night, but surely 4 won't get in the way.
+If you're tight with your crew, there is no reason why 6 adults cannot share the night, but surely 4 won't get in the way.
 So take her for a day, or sail away for the weekend, as Sea Plus Plus will not let you down.

 - Mainsail and 110% Jib in good condition

 - Stom jib for 20+ knots wind speeds

 - 4-stroke, 8 HP NIssan Marine outboard with Electric and manual start (reliable)